10 Things You Think Are Recyclable—But Aren’t

 Your local dry cleaner may take your old wire hangers, but many recycling facilities will not since they are not set up to deal with wire.
 Find out what happens when you put the wrong item in the recycling bin.

 If your favorite coffee mug breaks, it likely belongs in the trash, not the recycling bin as many recyclers cannot accept them.
 If you have several broken mugs and dishes, contact your local recycling facility to see if they will accept them—some facilities may grind them up to be used in other ways.
+On the bright side, we’re finally finding great ways to make products with recycled ocean plastics.

-Some Types of Glass
+Some types of glass

 While broken glass is recyclable, it shouldn’t be tossed in your recycling bin as it can injure workers.
 Instead, check with your local facility to see if they accept broken glass.
 Glass items such as Pyrex baking dishes, light bulbs, mirrors, and eyeglasses are also among the glass items that should not be recycled.
 Find out 15 more things that shouldn’t be tossed in the recycling bin.